petercolella/atl-wdi-9/unit_01/w01d03/homework/hw.md

 keep them organized.

 > Answer here
+- an individual's name
+- a group name for the individual
+- a project name
+- a project description
+- a task name
+- a task description
+- a task responsibility, individual or individuals
+- a value for task completion, true or false
+- a length of time to complete each task, in minutes --> explanation: These entities will enable the user to track the progress of tasks and projects, while holding individuals accountable for their progress.

 ### 2. Photo Sharing App

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums.

 > Answer here
+- an idividual's name
+- an individual's friend's namesto
+- an album name
+- meta data for photos
+	- a photo name
+	- a photo description
+	- a date
+	- a location
+	- names of individuals in the photo
+--> explanation: These entities will enable the user to share their photos with friend.
+The meta data will provide a means to organize the photos.

 ### 3. Home Automation Manager